abde-r/snow-crash/level06/Resources/readme.md

+# Override
+## walk-through
+- The binary file 'level06' executes any file with the name 'level06.php'.

+- Creating a new file with that name and overriding the program by changing its content to something like `<?php echo exec('getflag');?>`.

-We change the content of the php program and make it useful for us to get the flag.
+- Running the executable with the 'malicious level06.php' file to get the flag.

-By overriding the program and running the executable, we get the flag.